RBrooksDK/MAL1/09 Dimensionality reduction/README.md

 ## Topics
 This lecture covers **unsupervised machine learning** algorithms.
-We discuss how these can be used for dimensionality.
+We discuss how these can be used for dimensionality reduction.
 We cover the following algorithms:

 - Principal component analysis (PCA)
 - Linear discriminant analysis (LDA),